5-Axis CNC Machine Buying Guide: Everything You Need to Know

 Haas

-The UMC-500 and UMC-750 bring Haas's value proposition to 5-axis machining.
-These trunnion-table machines are the most affordable entry point into 5-axis CNC.
-They're capable machines for 3+2 work and lighter simultaneous 5-axis applications.
-Not the choice for demanding aerospace production, but excellent for job shops adding 5-axis capability on a budget.
-Used prices: $75,000-$150,000.
+Most affordable entry point into 5-axis CNC.
+Capable for 3+2 work and lighter simultaneous applications.
+Excellent for job shops adding 5-axis on a budget.

 Used 5-Axis Machine Pricing Summary